geut/dat-workshop/problems/en/02/README.md

 It works as an [append-only log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) providing all the mechanisms necessary to work with and share big volumes of data in a distributed and secure manner.

-Let's take a first look on how an `hypercore` looks like.
+First, let's take a look at what `hypercore` looks like.
 It's just a function we can call and will return a [feed](/terms).

 ```javascript
 const hypercore = require('hypercore')